ExtFilter

 Filter:

-Operator: Returns a set of elements which ends with a string given in a filter.
+Returns a set of elements which ends with a string given in a filter.
+It performs case-insensitive matching.

 Filter Format: